hale2bopp/shell/README.md

 - Tokenises based on spaces in inputs
 - Executes a limited set of commands
 - Allows backspace and command history (up arrow, down arrow)
+- Erase at cursor position, move it left/right using left/right arrow
 - Allows redirection
 - Multistage pipes